Doctor Who series 3: Critical reception

+Doctor Who's third series received acclaim and positive reviews from critics.
 Arnold T. Blumberg of IGN gave an overwhelmingly positive review of the third series.
 He praised the acting of Tennant, Agyeman and John Simm, describing Simm's portrayal as "a master stroke".
 Overall he said, "With an assured air earned by success, Series 3 of Doctor Who is a tour de force excursion across time and space...it doesn't get much better than this".
 He gave the series 9 out of 10 (Amazing).

 Nick Lyons of DVD Talk gave a positive review saying, "series three is on par with the last two seasons of the new series."
 He said that the character of Martha and series three, "will no doubt please fans".
 He gave the series 4 and a half stars out of 5.

 Awards and nominations

 Soundtrack

 Selected pieces of score from this series (and "Voyage of the Damned"), as composed by Murray Gold, were released on 5 November 2007 by Silva Screen Records.
+Unlike the score for Series 2, which still relied heavily on orchestral samples, the soundtrack for Series 3 was performed mainly by the BBC National Orchestra of Wales, with vocal performances by the Crouch End Festival Chorus.